patternfly/patternfly-3/README.md

 ## Release

-The PatternFly library is released through the Bower package manager and RPM.
+PatternFly is released through the Bower package manager and RPM.

 ### Bower